toandreyhse/toandreyhse/README.md

-👋 Hi, I’m Andrey >
+👋 Hi, I’m Andrey>
-👀 I’m looking to collaborate on topic of my interests > 📫 How to reach me by email or PM me >
+👀 I’m looking to collaborate on topic of my interests> 📫 You can reach me by email or PM me>